your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/monk/monk.md

 Starting when you choose this tradition at 3rd level, you can manipulate your enemy's ki when you harness your own.
 Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:

-- It must succeed on a Dexterity saving throw or be knocked prone.
+- It must succeed on a Dexterity saving throw or be knocked [[prone]].
 - It must make a Strength saving throw.
 If it fails, you can push it up to 15 feet away from you.
 - It can't take reactions until the end of your next turn.